emqx/emqx/docs/source/install.rst

         ]}
     ]},

-The install and boot process on Mac is same to Linux.
+The install and boot process on Mac are same to Linux.

 ---------------------
 Installing on Windows